ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 #### RAPL Domains Coverage

-It is worth mentioning that since RAPL reports only the energy consumption of a few domains (e.g., CPU, GPU, DRAM), but the system overall consumes much more energy for other components that are not included, as follows:
+It is worth mentioning that RAPL reports only the energy consumption of a few domains (e.g., CPU, GPU, DRAM), but the system overall consumes much more energy for other components that are not included, as follows:
 - any networking interface as Ethernet, Wi-Fi (Wireless Fidelity), Bluetooth, etc.
 - any attached storage device (as hard disk drives, solid-state drives, and optical drives) relying on SATA (Serial AT Attachment), NVMe (Non-Volatile Memory Express), USB (Universal Serial Bus), Thunderbolt, SCSI (Small Computer System Interface), FireWire (IEEE 1394), Fibre Channel, etc.
 - any display interface using HDMI (High-Definition Multimedia Interface), VGA (Video Graphics Array), DVI (Digital Visual Interface), Thunderbolt, DisplayPort, etc.
 - the motherboard
+- etc.

 In other words, for a typical JVM application, this means that any I/O operation that involves reading data from or writing data to any storage device but also any networking operation that uses I/O to send or receive data over a network are not captured.